 This Week: Guest interviewer Lisa Dorin talks to German artist Jana Gunstheimer (see the blurb shamelessly lifted from the AIC website, below).
 ALSO we get two different perspectives on the fight over the Public Art Program and how they handle the selection and approval process.
-Kathryn talks to Olga Stefan Executive Director of the Chicago Artists’ Coalition at Monday’s protest rally, and
+Kathryn talks to Olga Stefan Executive Director of the Chicago Artists’ Coalition at Monday’s protest rally, and Duncan talks to Gregory Knight, Deputy Commissioner/ Visual Arts of the Chicago Department of Cultural Affairs after the vote was in.
+This conflict has been actively discussed on our blog, see what the hoopla is about!

 Richard spent a lot of time chuckling to himself about the music cues in this weeks show.